 The truth is, even though we may rationally (read: consciously) know that “white” does not equate to “good” we may still harbor implicit bias to schools where there are majority low-income, Black, or Brown students.
-It’s important to question these feelings, because even if we are “good” people, most of us harbor racist thoughts and feelings based on the way we’ve all been socialized our environment and influenced by media.
+It’s important to question ourselves, because even if we are “good” people, most of us harbor biased thoughts and feelings based on the way we’ve all been socialized our environment and influenced by media.
 How we evaluate schools (and the children in them) is one way we may potentially pass these prejudices onto our children, and that’s definitely not ‘good’.

 Second, I asked Ritu to share her thoughts on popular school ratings systems like those found at GreatSchools.com.
 Not only do these SUCK for reliability reasons.
 Most importantly, they contribute to educational redlining.
-(But I’ll get to that in another post!)
+(I’ll get to that in another post!)

 Ritu advises that relying on a 1 – 10 scale like the ones found on the GreatSchools site are overly simplistic.
 Instead, parents should consider “multiple measures” when evaluating a school.

 Just think, if you were going on luxury vacation, would you just rely on just one friend to tell you where to go?
-Would you rely on just the hotel website?
+Would you rely only on hotel websites?
 Yelp reviews?
 A review from Frommers OR Time Out?
 I mean, you’d really investigate.
 Well, your child’s education deserves way more scrutiny than just checking one source.